skanda-2003/staff-leave-management-system/README.md

 - The backend server runs on port `3001` by default.
 - Frontend runs on port `3000` and proxies API requests to the backend.
-- Ensure CORS is enabled in the backend for smooth API integration.
 - Consider using `.env` files to secure credentials in production.

 ---